johann-petrak/gatetool-runpipeline/README.md

 ## Requirements

+* GATE 8.5 (this does NOT work with GATE 8.4.x or earlier any more!)
-* Linux or a linux-like OS that supports bash scripting
+* Linux, MacOS or a linux-like OS that supports bash scripting
 * Java version 8
 * Maven

+Make sure that GATE is installed and that the environment variable `GATE_HOME` points to the `distro` subdirectory of the GATE installation.
+If you installed GATE by cloning the git `gate-core` directory, make sure the following was done:
+* in gate-core: `mvn install`
+* in gate-core/distro: `mvn compile`

 ## Compiling

-Before the first use compile by running the command `mvn package`
+Before the first use compile by running the command
+* `mvn package`

 ## Usage